angheljf/MIA-COG-VIRT-DATA-PT-02-2021-U-C/Homework/03-Python/Instructions/README.md

   * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in losses (date and amount) over the entire period
+  * The greatest decrease in profits (date and amount) over the entire period

 * As an example, your analysis should look similar to the one below: